-1.1.2 Common Core 1.0 client scope
+1.1.2 Common Core client scope

-The Common Core 1.0 can be delivered in two ways for users:
+The Common Core can be delivered in two ways for users:

-- 1. Can be implemented natively within the device by the OEM, tightly integrating the capabilities and services within the address book and many other native touch points across the device. - Can also be implemented as a downloadable application that can be downloaded from Application stores and accessible as a separate application on the user's device, usually within the device's application folder or it's desktop.
+- 1. Implemented natively within the device by the OEM, tightly integrating the capabilities and services within the address book and many other native touch points across the device. - 2.
+Implemented as a downloadable application that can be downloaded from Application stores and accessible as a separate application on the user's device, usually within the device's application folder or it's desktop.